migon25/Video-player/docs/index.md

 ![code](https://github.com/migon25/Video-player/blob/main/docs/video%20player/code.png?raw=true)![quality](https://github.com/migon25/Video-player/blob/main/docs/video%20player/quality.png?raw=true)

-There are lots of codecs, to play video, audio and image files.
-Some codec create effixient files that are higher quality, but take up more space.
+There are lots of codecs, specialize for audio and video compression, for streaming media over the internet, speech, video conferencing, playing MP3s, and screen capture.
+Some create efficient files that are higher quality, but take up more space.
 Other codecs create small and efficient files but lack overall quality.
+Some common codecs are MP3, WMA, RealVideo, RealAudio, DivX, and XviD, but there are many others.
+AVI is a common file extension you see attached to lots of video files, but it is not in itself a codec.
+Instead, it is a container format that many different codecs can use.
+Hundreds of codecs are compatible with AVI content.